The Princess Elizabeth Hospital provides the Islands with medical treatment and care.

 Preparing for Hospital

-- Your stay in hospital may have been planned in advance so arrangements will have been made for you and staff will be ready to help you settle in.
-We do advise that you arrange for a relative or friend to bring you to the hospital to help you report to your allocated ward to be admitted.
+- When you arrive at the Hospital, staff will be ready to help you settle in.
+We advise that you arrange for a relative or friend to bring you to the hospital to help you report to your allocated ward for admission.

 - We always aim to deliver your planned operation/admission on the date you were given.
 It is, unfortunately, necessary to re-arrange the date due to the hospital experiencing a shortage of staffed beds, or an outbreak of infectious disease, or very high levels of emergency cases.